michael-genson/Unified-Shopping-List/README.md

 While the app in its current state is stable, it's missing a lot of core features that I'd like to get implemented (e.g. an actual API for adding/removing items, although you can always use the Mealie API).
 It could also use quite a bit of refactoring, particularly around the Alexa integration.
 It also has no automated testing.

 Due to some of the current implementation being bare-bones, registration is open to a small group of people (via a whielist).
 Some things to implement before I consider opening it up:
-- properly supporting registrations using a JWT/confirmation email
+- ~~properly supporting registrations using a JWT/confirmation email~~ Done!
+- setting up an SMTP service for this domain
 - implementing throttling and rate-limits

 In addition for increasing support for other applications, some features on the (soft) roadmap: